 CMH Gourmand is authored by Jim Ellison.
 I am a food lover and writer.

 CMH Gourmand is designed to share my culinary adventures in Columbus (Ohio, the Midwest, and in the old days all over the world).
 My purpose is to promote eating local.
 If we can eat local ingredients, great, if not, then how about at least knowing the person on the other side of the counter and in the kitchen.
 Columbus is an undiscovered culinary capital.
-Our city has a lot to offer, but to find it, you have to look around a little bit and eat outside your comfort zone.
+Our city has a lot to offer, but to find it, you may have to look around a little bit and eat outside your comfort zone.
 I’m not talking about comfort as in that extra notch to add to your belt or driving somewhere dangerous – just taking a small risk for a great meal.
 Many people get locked into eating at a few places over and over again.
 So consider me a travel agent…for food finds.
 I am here to take the fear out of your dining.
 My goal is that you will not find yourself whining that there is nothing (culinary) to do and no where to eat.

 Here is my spin on what this blog is about

 I have two pet peeves in relation to dining in Columbus.
 The first, there is no need to be an apologist for Central Ohio dining – we have a great selection considering the size and level of diversity of our city.
 The second peeve – when someone asks you where you are from – don’t add Ohio, just say Columbus and when your friends come to visit don’t take them to Applebees – this is your city – show it off.

 I am a lifelong resident of Columbus – in particular, Clintonville.
-I started writing professionally about food in 1998, crafting culinary tales for Ohio Magazine, C-Bus Magazine, Citysearch.com and other publications.
-I tracked the best ice cream in the Buckeye state on my website Ice Cream Ohio from 2001 to 2014 (it will come back someday).
+I started writing professionally about food in 1998, crafting culinary tales for Ohio Magazine, C-Bus Magazine, Citysearch.com, Stock & Barrel and other publications.